-Native Title Assessment The terms of the authorisation for the commencement of any development or construction activity on the areas of the Major Dooley Library categorised as Park, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
-Aboriginal Land Claim The terms of the authorization for the commencement of any development or construction activity on the areas of the Major Dooley Library categorized as Park should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
+Native Title Assessment The terms of the authorisation for the commencement of any development or construction activity on the areas of the Leeton Racecourse categorised as Sportsground, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
+Aboriginal Land Claim The terms of the authorization for the commencement of any development or construction activity on the areas of the Leeton

+Racecourse categorized as Sportsground should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
 If a claim is registered on the land activity cannot commence until the claim is resolved.
-Development Activities Development activities shall be undertaken in a way that minimises the area, degree and duration of disturbance, and area are to be restored to the greatest extent practicable.
+Development Activities Development activities shall be undertaken in a way that minimises the area, degree and duration of disturbance, and the area is to be restored to the greatest extent practicable.
 Construction Works Progressive site stabilisation and restoration shall be undertaken during the construction process.
 Stockpiling of Materials Works are to be completed in stages (clearing, topsoil stripping, relocation of topsoil, mulching, planting etc) and shall follow the principle of isolating stockpiles of different materials to prevent contamination.
 Materials and soil may be stockpiled but only on a temporary basis and provided that measures are taken to prevent adverse affects such as soil erosion, introduction of weed species, soil compaction, and the like.
 Stockpiles are to be more than 5 meters from trees.
 Nutrients Leached from Building Materials Materials (including concrete, gravel, topsoil, etc) shall be stockpiled in such a way as to prevent nutrients from leaching into watercourses or into ground water systems.
 Protection of Trees Trees to be protected shall be identified prior to any construction and marked appropriately.
 Measures are to be taken to prevent damage and disturbance to tree roots by cutting of roots, loss of water, soil compaction or build up of soil.
 Clearing works are to be in accordance with any additional procedures manuals or adopted policies.
 Tree removal shall be subject to the provisions of Council's Tree Management Policy.
 New Development Works New development works such as construction or roads, parking areas, cycleways etc may be undertaken where the works are consistent with the objectives of this plan of management and where any necessary approvals and assessments have been obtained.
+Fill As far as possible, no fill should be deposited on the land unless it comes from the same area of land and adequate measures are taken to stabilise the fill.
+Works are to be in accordance with any additional procedures, manuals or adopted policies.
+Soil Compaction Measures shall be undertaken to avoid soil compaction arising from construction works and earthworks.
+Any compaction will be relieved by appropriate methods which may include the use of soil aeration equipment.